Community Air Grant

 About this Project

-In an effort to build the capacity of California communities to participate in developing and implementing AB 617 programs, CARB created the Community Air Grants (CAG) program.
-The CAG program aims to provide support for community-based organizations (CBO) to participate in the AB 617 process and to build capacity to become active partners with government to identify, evaluate, and ultimately reduce air pollution and exposure to harmful emissions in their communities.
+In an effort to build the capacity of California communities to participate in developing and implementing AB 617 programs, the California Air Resources Board (CARB) created the Community Air Grants (CAG) program.
+The CAG program aims to provide support for community-based organizations (CBO) to participate in the AB 617 process and build capacity to become active partners with CARB and local air districts to identify, evaluate, and ultimately reduce air pollution in their communities.